Skip to main content

 A new way of thinking - The Taranto attack a prelude to Pearl Harbor

 There is a book that I am currently reading, about gaining insights and a new way of thinking.
 Among its numerous examples, it gives that of the British attack on the naval base at Taranto, a coastal city in southern Italy on the night of the 11th of November, 1940.
 France had already surrendered on the 25th of June, 1940.
-The US had not yet entered the war yet, hence only Britain was fighting Germany, Italy and Japan.
+The US had not yet entered the war, hence only Britain was fighting Germany, Italy and Japan.
 This attack was seen as revolutionary, a change in the current general thinking and a different approach to warfare.
 This is the first time an attack from an aircraft carrier by planes on other ships.
 The first all-aircraft ship-to-ship naval attack in history, employing 24 obsolete Fairey Swordfish biplane torpedo bombers from a new aircraft carrier HMS Illustrious in the Mediterranean Sea.
 The plan for this attack had been on the books since 1935 when Italy invaded Abyssinia (Ethiopia).
-It was thought that ships are safe in a harbour which was less than 50 meters deep, as any torpedo from an aeroplane had to drop at least 30 meters (98 feet) in the water for it to be effective.
+It was thought that ships were safe in a harbour which was less than 50 meters deep, as any torpedo from an aeroplane had to drop at least 30 meters (98 feet) in the water for it to be effective.
 But the British had found a way to make sure that the torpedo did a belly flop instead of a nose dive, hence it will appear to shimmed off the surface of the water.
 They attached wires to the nose and added wooden fins to the tail to make sure they stabilized near the surface of the water and did not sink too deep.
 The attack was at night and it destroyed half the Italian Mediterranean fleet in one single blow.

 The attack at Pearl Harbor itself had its challenges as it was during the day and not at night as the British at Taranto had done.
 Also, the Japanese lacked the precise bombing equipment the British had.
-There was the issue of the vast distant about 6,400 Km (4,000 miles) to be covered to and also fro.
+There was the issue of the vast distance of about 6,400 Km (4,000 miles) to be covered to and also fro.

 Admiral Isoroku Yamamoto